groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/join-documents-groupdocs-merger-java/_index.md

 - **Asynchronous Execution:** For large batches, run merges in separate threads or use Java’s `CompletableFuture`.
 - **Monitoring:** Track heap usage with tools like VisualVM when processing very large files.

+## Common Pitfalls and Troubleshooting
+- **Missing File Paths:** Ensure every `join` call receives a valid absolute or relative path; otherwise you’ll encounter `FileNotFoundException`.
+- **Unsupported Formats:** The library only merges formats it recognizes.
+Attempting to merge an unsupported file (e.g., image files) will throw a `MergerException`.
+- **Memory Leaks in Loops:** When merging many documents in a loop, create a new `Merger` instance per iteration or explicitly call `mergerPdf.close()` after `save` to release native resources.

 ## Frequently Asked Questions

 **Q: Can I merge more than two documents at a time?**